psila-ai/khonsu/memory-bank/progress.md

 - Adjusted test expectations to match the guarantees provided by SSI.
 - `DependencyTracker` now holds more state (`TransactionInfo`) to support SSI validation.
 - `TxnBuffer` implementation confirmed as `RwLock<HashMap>`, not `SkipMap` as mentioned in older memory bank entries.
+- Decided to use `omnipaxos` for the full distributed commit process instead of a 2PC approach with `omnipaxos` for voting.
+- Renamed the `twopc` feature flag to `distributed`.
+- Switched from `tokio::sync::mpsc` to `crossbeam-channel` for inter-thread communication.
+- **Constraint:** All distributed commit related code must be encapsulated within the `src/distributed` module and gated by the `distributed` feature flag, managed by a `DistributedCommitManager`.